JustinLove/missile_command/README.md

 Nuke launchers will be registered when they are built.
 If you have a crash or otherwise miss an event, selecting a launcher will notice it.
 (The all button should find unregistered nukes)

+The mod has a limited ability to monitor missile state.
+Technically, all we can see is whether the launcher is building something or not; most of the time "not building" means "missile ready", but obviously stopping the factory will look the same.
+Monitoring only works for launchers that are currently visible, so you may need to pass over the hover previews periodically.

 - Hover over a launcher to show it in the alert PIP.
 - Left-click to select a launcher.
 - Left box select to select multiple launchers.
 - Right-click the launcher if it's ready to fire.
-Sorry, the code can't tell you; use the hover to quickly check and update all you launchers.
 - "External site" button jumps to the launcher in the main view.
 - "Copy to PIP" button jumps to the launcher in the the PIP.
 - Close "x" button adds a "Remove" button to confirm removing a problem launcher from the list.
 Click the "x" again to cancel the remove action without confirming.